NYPL-discovery/sierra-retriever/README.md

 2. Assuming you have node installed properly in your machine, run npm install
 3. Ask a coworker for appropriate environment.json files

+### Configuration files

+We use several different configuration files with different roles:

+1. `config/[bib|item]-[environment].env`:

+  Set environment variables.
+These are versioned and should not require changes

+2. `config/[environment].json`:

+  Overwrite default.json with appropriate secrets and endpoints, see default.json for correct format and sample data.
+Used by [the config module](https://www.npmjs.com/package/config) to read variables for runtime configuration

+3. `.env`:

+  Used by node-lambda to configure AWS lambda environment (subnets, security groups, region, etc).
+Largely overwritten by specific scripts in package.json

 ## GIT Workflow

 We follow a [feature-branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) workflow.
 Our branches, ordered from least-stable to most stable are: